BATTODO

 The successful practice of Japanese swordsmanship requires a special approach to breathing, mind and body.
 This course will introduce the basic stances, cutting and thrusting techniques and the first two basic kata (forms).

-The classes will also include preparatory sequence of Tanren (forging) exercises to promote the coordination of movement through the Tanden (body centre) and the cultivation of Zanshin (mental stability).
+A separate class will also include preparatory sequence of Tanren (forging) exercises to promote the coordination of movement through the Tanden (body centre) and the cultivation of Zanshin (mental stability).

 Beginners Course